cfw-guide/cemu.cfw.guide/_pages/en_US/optimizing-cemu/optimizing-cemu-amd.md

 {% capture otherIssues %}

 Doing this can cause other issues to occur:
+- With many processors, this can cause lower performance in games
 - This can cause extra heat which may reduce performance in devices with poor thermals (e.g. laptops)
 - This may cause some games to stop working or crash when enabled
   - If this happens, set "Mode" to a lower setting